Here’s what leaders and teachers say

 Grade 9 teacher

-I appreciate “Windows & Mirror’s” focus of celebrating diversity and your awareness of cultural decline.
-I also use it for country research projects: writing on humanistic ideals presented in the video, e.g. Universal needs/belonging and extinction of cultures.
+I appreciate Cultural Jambalaya’s focus of celebrating diversity and your awareness of cultural decline.
+I also use the videos for country research projects: writing on humanistic ideals presented in the video, e.g. Universal needs/belonging and extinction of cultures.

 Grades 7-12 teacher

 Great images allow my students to see places many will never see and give voice to peoples’ needs.
-I found High School Standards for Sociology/Anthropology are met in all “Windows & Mirrors” scenes.
+I found high school standards for Sociology/Anthropology are met in all the scenes.

 Grades 9-12 teacher